“Change or Die.” these words are often uttered in a business context and given such weight due to their deliberate provocative nature:

 Platform (e.g. Having the best possible CRM system, automation and tools in place to better equip our people)

 Thinking in these terms has really helped give me clarity and take steps forward to improve the niche and proposition we are operating in.
 As expected, it’s not perfect and there are many challenges along the way!
 However, starting with this approach has helped me focus on moving forward instead of fearing the loss of what has been and to look at the art of the possible.

-I hope this will help at least one person who is facing big changes, and as always if you need a fresh set of eyes or someone to bounce ideas with, please do reach out to me.Posted 7 months ago
+I hope this will help at least one person who is facing big changes, and as always if you need a fresh set of eyes or someone to bounce ideas with, please do reach out to me.Posted about 3 years ago